Tennessee’s Premiere Musicians

 • Reggie Coleman

-Assistant Music Production Coordinator
+Music Production Coordinator.

 Reginald (Reggie) Coleman serves as the band director at Rocky Fork Middle School.
 A native…